cribosoft/cribosoft/README.md

 ---
 ### I have experience working as a Data Analist with focus on ETL pipelines and process.
 ### I discovered the transformation of raw data into strategic information and I feel increasingly attracted to this branch .
-### I like to play with SQL and Python (pandas, matplotlib) to manipulate databases and create KPIs.
+### I enjoy playing with SQL and Python (pandas, matplotlib) to manipulate databases and create KPIs, build dashboards, and respond to business needs.
 ---
 ###  Representative Projects